apify/apify-docs/sources/platform/storage/request_queue.md

         # Get a specific request
         specific_request = await queue.get_request('shi6Nh3bfs3')

-        # Reclaim a failed request back to the queue and crawl it again
+        # Reclaim a failed request back to the queue and process it again
         await queue.reclaim_request(request2)

         # Remove a queue